Stories from the Garden: Growing Power, Connection in Indianapolis

 In a recent article, LaTasha Boyd-Jones named the community-rooted, “multifaceted Kheprw Institute (KI)—a beacon of hope and transformation nestled in the heart of Indianapolis.”

-Like life itself, Kheprw’s portfolio of activity, relationship and impact is truly interdimensional, and a compelling example of what our organizations can look like when they structure around a culture and vision rooted in how community members really live, dream, and wish to not only survive but thrive.
+Like life itself, Kheprw’s portfolio of activity, relationship and impact is interdimensional, and a compelling example of what our organizations can look like when they structure around a culture and vision rooted in how community members really live, dream, and wish to not only survive but thrive.

 One of the dimensions of Kheprw’s work is around food, and creating ways for us to not only access but directly engage with and control our own food production.
 One arm of the food work that has emerged is the “Growin’ Good in the Hood” community gardening program, led by Miss La’Kiyah Muhammad.
 As Miss La’Kiyah stated at the beginning of this growing season, “We grow growers.”